Aqua exercises logo, blue text with curvy stripes

 Underwater view showing a sequence of cross country skii moves that demonstrate moving forward.

-Aiming to glide as far as possible adds purpose to your movements, making them less random.
-This also creates a rhythm that synchronizes pushing and easing, which is great for training your coordination and motor skills.
+Aiming to glide as far as possible adds purpose to your movements and creates a rhythm that synchronizes pushing and easing, which is great for training your coordination and motor skills.

 You can use this principle to create similar exercises from almost any move in deep water.